percona/percona-server/doc/source/tokudb/toku_backup.rst

 restored because the temporary tables are not restored.
 The data may be inconsistent.

-The following system variables :variable:`--tokudb-backup-safe-slave`, which enables or disables the safe-slave mode, and :variable:`--tokudb-backup-safe-slave-timeout`, which defines the maximum amount of time in seconds to wait until temporary tables disappear.
+The following system variables :ref:`--tokudb-backup-safe-slave`, which enables or disables the safe-slave mode, and :ref:`--tokudb-backup-safe-slave-timeout`, which defines the maximum amount of time in seconds to wait until temporary tables disappear.
 The ``safe-slave`` mode, when used with ``LOCK BINLOG FOR BACKUP``, the replica SQL thread is stopped and checked to see if temporary tables produced by the replica